0mod4/colorbase/README.md

 python -m SimpleHTTPServer 9090
 ```
 Using OSX and dont want to use Python?
 I recommend the free version of MAMP.
-Using Windows and Linux, there is LAMPP and XAMPP which are slightly larger, slower and more of a pain in the ass to set up.
+Using Windows and Linux, there is LAMPP and XAMPP which are larger, slower and more of a pain in the ass to set up.
 Your choice. :)

 ### Check out this repo
-Preferably into the htdocs (or similar web root of your server) folder into its own near subfolder "visql".
+Preferably into the htdocs (or similar web root of your server) folder into its own neat subfolder "visql".

-### Open localhost/visql/index.htm
+### Open localhost/visql/Demo.html
-You are ready.
-Enter statements in the console-alike input at the top and run by hitting <ENTER>
+You are done!
+Enter statements in the console-alike input at the top and run by hitting [ENTER]

 ### Some examples for tables
-You can then enjoy some basic example tables, based on which context you are.
-Click the handle on the left to open options, switch to 2D or 3D context there (cube = 3D, plane = 2D).
+You can then enjoy some basic example tables, based on which "mode" you are in.
+Click the handle on the left to open options, switch to 2D or 3D mode there (cube = 3D, plane = 2D).
+Other options include music-switch, starfield (yay!
+It lags horrible if used in 3D mode) and video feed (you need a video camera plugged into your Computer, and allow the browser to use it).

 ##### 2D
 This is the "dummy" table